remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

     - docker-compose run --rm openvpn ovpn_getclient $CLIENTNAME > $CLIENTNAME.ovpn
   - See more here: https://github.com/kylemanna/docker-openvpn/blob/master/docs/docker-compose.md

+You need to adjust Nginx-settings if you intend to use Owncloud with files bigger than 2 megabytes:
+- Read and rename the following file according to instructions:
+  - ~/my-docker-data/nginx/vhost.d/my.vhost.com

 docker-compose up
 - Remember to create admin user and password for portainer(!)
 Or else, it's first come-first served.